SeifIbrahim/QuORAM/README.md

  * --load_test_length
     * Length in milliseconds of load test
     * Default is 2 minutes
+ * --load_test_type
+    * Type of load test: "replicated" or "nonreplicated"
+    * Default is "replicated"
+ * --unit_to_use
+    * Which unit to use for a nonreplicated load test
+    * Default is 0
  * --id
     * Client ID
     * Only used in interactive mode.